-Application process is expensive.
+2. The application process is expensive.
 The average application fee for each school comes around to be 90$.
-So you can imagine the amount of money wasted in application fees, after all, you are just going to attend 1 school.
+So you can imagine the amount of money wasted on application fees, after all, you are just going to attend 1 school.

-By shortlisting schools, you focus all your time and effort onto those select few school that you are interested in joining.
+By shortlisting schools, you focus all your time and effort into those select few schools that you are interested in joining.
 That way, you can considerably increase the quality of your essays as well as spend less money in terms of application fees.